isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 **Keep read-replicas of your data close to the application.** Crossing the boundaries between AZs will add another 4-10ms, or more, to each query.
 If your application is running on-premises, but your database is in the cloud, this is likely much slower than setting up local replicas and extending the replication hierarchy into the local AZ.

 Using certain database ORMs, it can be easy to accidentally create SQL being executed in a loop.
-For each object accessed in a loop, the ORM secretly fires a single primary key lookup in the background to fleshen then object lazily when it is accessed for the first time.
+For each object accessed in a loop, the ORM secretly fires a single primary key lookup in the background to fleshen the object lazily when it is accessed for the first time.
 This is called machine-gunning.

 **Avoid machine-gunning**, primary key lookups in a loop.
 Consider using a `SELECT ...
 FROM table WHERE id IN ( ... around 1000 constants ... )` clause.